NVIDIA/cuda-quantum/docs/sphinx/install.rst

 Docker Image
 --------------------

-Install the Public Beta Docker Image
+Install the Docker Image
 ++++++++++++++++++++++++++++++++++++

-This public beta release of CUDA Quantum is being deployed via a provided Docker image.
-The image :code:`nvcr.io/nvidia/cuda-quantum:0.3.0` is available on the `NGC Container Registry`_.
+Docker images for all CUDA Quantum releases are available on the `NGC Container Registry`_.
-Currently, the image is available for :code:`x86_64,amd64` platforms only.
+The image for the latest version under development is built from source on our `GitHub repository <https://github.com/NVIDIA/cuda-quantum>`.

 .. _NGC Container Registry: https://catalog.ngc.nvidia.com/orgs/nvidia/containers/cuda-quantum

+To download the latest version on the main branch of our GitHub repo, for example, use the command

 .. code-block:: console

-    docker pull nvcr.io/nvidia/cuda-quantum:0.3.0
+    docker pull ghcr.io/nvidia/cuda-quantum:main

 .. _use-cuda-quantum-in-terminal: